SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 Proper integration with GitHub requires the use of a dedicated continuous integration user (a bot) with write access to the repository.
 We already have a dedicated [RTS devops](https://github.com/rts-devops) user, we therefore only need a few additional configuration steps:

-1. Ensure the bot has write access to the GitHub repository (not necessary for a public repository).
+1. Ensure the bot has write access to the GitHub repository.
 2. Integration with GitHub requires the creation of a dedicated [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with minimal permissions (_public_repo_ is sufficient for a public repository).

 Of course a proper SSH setup is also required so that main and configuration repositories can be properly pulled by the continuous integration server.